I'm a member

 This policy only addresses the use of ECP for the treatment and prevention of organ rejection after solid organ transplant.
 Refer to the Extracorporeal Photopheresis as a Treatment of Graft-versus-Host Disease, Autoimmune Disease, and Cutaneous T-Cell Lymphoma for other applications.

-POLICYExtracorporeal photopheresis (ECP) may be considered medically necessary to treat cardiac allograft rejection that is either recurrent or that is refractory to standard immunosuppressive drug treatment.
+POLICYExtracorporeal photopheresis (ECP) may be considered medically necessary to treat cardiac allograft rejection, including acute rejection, that is either recurrent or that is refractory to standard immunosuppressive drug treatment.

 Extracorporeal photopheresis (ECP) is considered investigational in all other situations related to treatment or prevention of rejection in solid organ transplantation.